TISUnion/Carpet-TIS-Addition/website/docs/commands.md

 Entities need to be accepted by the related filter to be record by the lifetime tracker

 Filter is input as an `@e` style Minecraft entity selector. e.g. `@e[distance=..100,nbt={Item:{id:"minecraft:oak_sapling"}}]`

+Supports passing multiple `<entity_selector>` parameters (up to 16).
+An entity passes the filter if it matches any entity selector.
+In other words, the relationship between multiple entity selectors is OR

 Use `/lifetime filter` to display current activated filters